SIMPLE IRA Plan FAQs - Establishing a SIMPLE IRA Plan

 Is there a deadline to set up a SIMPLE IRA plan?

 You can set up a SIMPLE IRA plan effective on any date between January 1 and October 1, provided you (or any predecessor employer) didn’t previously maintain a SIMPLE IRA plan.
 If you’re a new employer that came into existence after October 1 of the year, you can establish the SIMPLE IRA plan as soon as administratively feasible after your business came into existence.
 If you previously established a SIMPLE IRA plan, you must set up a new one effective on January 1.
+The effective date cannot be before you actually establish the plan.

 Can I maintain my SIMPLE IRA plan on a fiscal-year basis?